 Tomato, Olive, and Fresh Mozzarella Salad with Basil Vinaigrette

-Tomato, Olive, and Fresh Mozzarella Salad with Basil Vinaigrette has all the flavors of summer!
-This tasty salad combination is low-carb, gluten-free, low-glycemic, meatless, and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Tomato, Olive, and Fresh Mozzarella Salad with Basil Vinaigrette has all the flavors of summer and you can make this with cut-up pieces of Mozzarella if you can’t find the Mozzarella Pearls I used!
+This tasty salad combination is low-carb, gluten-free, and low-glycemic.
+Use Salad Recipes to find more recipes like this one.

 This Tomato, Olive, and Fresh Mozzarella Salad with Basil Vinaigrette is the perfect salad to make when it’s fresh tomato season and your garden is bursting with tomatoes and fresh basil.
 However it can also have mood-enhancing properties if it’s a very rainy first week of summer where you live, even if you have to buy tomatoes from Costco and it takes every basil leaf you can manage to snip from your puny plants.